+management.
 Its main disadvantages are the time delay introduced by garbage collection, the personal or economic damages provoked by memory exhaustion, and the difficulty of reasoning about memory consumption.
-These reasons make automatic memory management unacceptable in small devices where garbage collectors are a burden both in space and in service availability.
+These reasons make this memory management unacceptable in small devices where garbage collectors are a burden both in space and in service availability.
 Programmers of such devices would like both to have more control over memory and to be able to reason about the memory consumption of their programs.

-Our first-order functional language Safe is a semi-explicit approach to memory control which combines regions and a deallocation construct.
-Implicit regions are used to destroy garbage.
+Safe is a semi-explicit approach to memory control which combines regions and a deallocation construct with a very low effort from the programmer's point of view.
+It uses implicit regions to destroy garbage.
 They are allocated/deallocated by following a stack discipline associated to function calls and returns.
 Each function call allocates a local working region, which is deallocated when the function returns.
-The compiler infers which data structures may be allocated in this local region because they are not needed as part of the result of the function [9].
-In order to overcome the problems related to nested regions, Safe provides a case! construct that deallocates the individual cells of a data structure, so that they can be reused by the memory management system.
-Regions and explicit destruction are orthogonal mechanisms: we could have destruction without regions and viceversa.
+The compiler infers [9] which data structures may be allocated in this local region because they are not needed as part of the result of the function.
+In order to overcome the problems related to nested regions, Safe also provides the programmer with a construct case! to deallocate individual cells of a data structure, so that they can be reused by the memory management system.
+Regions and explicit destruction are orthogonal mechanisms: we could have destruction without regions and the other way around.
 This combination of explicit destruction and implicit regions is novel in the functional programming field.
 We have defined a type system [10] and a type inference algorithm [12] guaranteeing that none of the two mechanisms create dangling pointers in the heap.

-Safe's syntax is a first-order subset of Haskell extended with destructive pattern matching, so programming in Safe is straightforward for Haskell programmers.
-They only have to write a destructive pattern matching, denoted by ! or a case! expression, when they want a cell to be reused.
+Safe's syntax is a first-order subset of Haskell extended with destructive pattern matching; so programming in Safe is straightforward for Haskell programmers.
+They only have to write a destructive pattern matching, denoted by ! or a case! expression, when they want the cell to be reused.
 As an example, we show an append function destroying the first list's spine, while keeping its elements in order to build the result.
 Using recursion the recursive spine of the first list is deallocated:

-appendD :: [a]! -> [a] -> [a] appendD []! ys = ys appendD (x:xs)! ys = x : appendD xs ys
+concatD []! ys = ys concatD (x:xs)! ys = x : concatD xs ys

 This version needs constant additional heap space (a cell is destroyed and another one is created at each call), while the usual one needs additional linear heap space.
-Type [a]! denotes the type of a list being destroyed by the function.

 In this paper we describe our experiences in implementing a compiler for Safe using Haskell.
 In Section 2 we describe the different phases of the compiler.
-In Section 3 we show how polymorphism, higher-order functions and monads provided by Haskell have been used in several phases.
+Section 3 shows how polymorphism, higher-order and monads provided by Haskell have been used in several phases.
 In Section 4 we mention the libraries we found useful for our implementation.
-In Section 5 we provide our conclusions.
+Section 5 provides our conclusions about the experience.